ansonsss/ETL-Tableau-Data-Vistualiztaion/README.md

 <h2>Conclusion</h2>
     <p>
         This project illustrates a complete ETL process and data analysis workflow.
-The final dashboard allows stakeholders to make data-driven decisions by analyzing crime trends and areas of concern in Los Angeles.
+The final dashboard allows stakeholders to make data-driven decisions by analyzing crime trends, area-specific crime distributions, and key numerical insights into LA’s crime data.
     </p>